-- Buck Hill Ski Area, just south of Minneapolis and St. Paul is Minnesota's premier outdoor and action sports recreation area and the unofficial capital of American ski racing.
+Buck Hill Ski Area, just south of Minneapolis and St. Paul is Minnesota's premier outdoor and action sports recreation area and the unofficial capital of American ski racing.
 It also organizes an annual New Year's Eve celebration with fireworks.
-That night, Buck Hill allows night skiing, snow tubing, and other winter sports until midnight.
-There is typically also a guest family-friendly entertainer, activities for kids and live music.
+On December 31, Buck Hill allows night skiing, snow tubing, and other winter sports until midnight.
+There is typically also a family-friendly entertainer, activities for kids and live music.
 At midnight, a spectacular fireworks display explodes over the mountains.
 The fireworks and extra events are free; visitors pay only for lift tickets, food, and cocktails.

-- Afton Alps, in the St. Croix Valley just outside Minneapolis and St. Paul, organizes an annual New Year's Eve Extravaganza with skiing and snowboarding until midnight, a torchlight skiing parade, live music until midnight, contests and a bonfire.
-Hillside fireworks light up the sky at 10 p.m.
+Afton Alps, in the St. Croix Valley just outside Minneapolis and St. Paul, organizes an annual New Year's Eve Extravaganza with skiing and snowboarding until 10:30 p.m., a torchlight skiing parade, live music until midnight, contests and a bonfire.
+Hillside fireworks light up the sky at 9 p.m.
 The fireworks and party are free; visitors pay only for lift tickets, food, beverages, and rentals.

-If none of the above options work for you, can you launch your own fireworks?
-Not in Minnesota, where any firework that launches and goes airborne or explodes, or both, is illegal.
-But not so in neighboring Wisconsin, where firework sales are legal.
-Wisconsin cities just over the state line offer plenty of opportunities to purchase fireworks.
+You can't launch your own fireworks in Minnesota.
+Any firework that launches and goes airborne or explodes, or both, is illegal.
+However, in the neighboring state of Wisconsin, firework sales are legal.
+Wisconsin cities just over the state line offer plenty of opportunities to purchase fireworks but then apply constraints to the types you can launch.
 But, even though it's legal to purchase fireworks in Wisconsin, it's still illegal to bring them back into Minnesota, and it's illegal to launch or set off fireworks in Minnesota unless you are officially licensed to do so.